StormKing969/Mobile-Application-HW1/README.md

-There is one issue with this app
+There is something that make it crash if you click on the "help" section as soon as you load the app without clicking the other options